-What is a Legal Description?
+What is a Legal Description of Real Estate?

 When preparing a legal description, it is important to use the exact legal description that appears on the most recent deed to the property.
 This requires the preparer to pay special attention.
 It is best practice to proofread the legal description multiple times to be sure that every letter and item of punctuation appears exactly as it did in the prior deed.

 Need to create a deed to transfer real estate?

 Our online deed preparation service can create a deed in minutes.
 All deeds are attorney-designed and guaranteed to be in a format that meets state recording requirements.

 How to Locate the Legal Description on the Prior Deed to the Property

 The best place to find a legal description is usually the most recent deed to the property (the deed that conveyed the property to the current owner).
 The legal description is usually contained in the body of the deed.
 It is usually easy to find by looking for these clues:

 - Words of introduction.
 Legal descriptions are usually preceded by words of introduction, such as “… described as follows.”
 This language indicates that the legal description is about to begin.

 - Double-indented, single-line font.
 The legal description is often set in double-indented, single-line font or set in boldface type to set it apart from the rest of the deed.
 See the examples below for an illustration.

 - Exhibits to the deed.
 Sometimes, the legal description is attached as an exhibit to the deed.
 If so, the body of the deed will usually reference the attached legal description.
 For example, the body of the deed may refer to the property as “… the property described on Exhibit ‘A’ attached hereto.”
 Exhibit “A” will be attached to the deed and contain the legal description.